currawong-project/libcw/notes.md

 This limitation however exists for all processor input variables whether they use the notification scheme or not.

+Note that when the value of a variable that is marked for notification is changed inside the notify() callback of the proc with owns it a new notification will not be triggered.
+A processor will never trigger a notification on any of it's own variables.

 Optional Variables
 -------------------